 - Contact Email: A technical support email provided by the vendor or creator of the connected application.

 - Scopes: “Scopes” define access permissions for an application.

 Note: The "sso" scope enables Single Sign On, which enables users to log in to vendor websites securely with their Veracross Account.
 If you are setting up an SSO integration, then this scope is required.

 - Redirect URIs: This is the list of URLs that a user can be redirected to after a successful login via SSO.
 These URLs need to be provided by vendors and must support OAuth.

-To create a new OAuth application, you must have the OAuth_App_Admin supplemental security role, even if you have a SysAdmin security role.
+To create an OAuth Application record, you must have the OAuth_App_Admin supplemental security role (even if you have a SysAdmin security role).
 You can read more about the OAuth_App_Admin supplemental role in this update.

 Once the application is set up, an OAuth App Admin user will need to send certain information to the vendor, so that the vendor can complete the setup process:

-- The list of scopes attached to the OAuth app
+- The list of scopes attached to the OAuth Application

-Optionally, an OAuth App Admin user can also send the “Authorization URL” connected to any of the redirect URLs.
+For SSO integrations, you can also share the “Authorization URL” connected to any of the redirect URLs.
 These are the pre-built links that the vendor will need to send their users through the OAuth SSO login flow.
 However, vendors familiar with OAuth authorization should be able to construct these URLs themselves.
 These links are provided in Axiom for your convenience.

 - If a user doesn't have the "Add Record..." button on the OAuth Applications query, check if they have the OAuth_App_Admin security role.
 This role is required to create/update/delete OAuth Applications, and access security sensitive fields such as the "client secret".
 This role isn't implicit for SysAdmin users, so they'll need the role too for these workflows.